core-wg/resource-directory/draft-ietf-core-resource-directory.md

     If the parameter is not set and was not set explicitly before either, the source address and source port of the update request are stored as the context.

+  extra-attrs :=
+  : Additional registration attributes (optional).
+As with the registration,
+    the RD processes them if it knows their semantics.
+Otherwise, unknown attributes are stored as endpoint attributes, overriding any previously stored endpoint attributes of the same key.

 Content-Format:
 : application/link-format (mandatory)